fo-dicom/fo-dicom/README.md

 The library has dependencies to native (C/C++) codec classes and therefore has to be built separately for each platform.
 Supported platforms are *x86*, *x64* and *ARM*.

 Compared to the regular *fo-dicom* class library, *Store.DICOM* exhibits the following known limitations:
-* Secure Sockets Layer (SSL) network I/O is not enabled.
+* Only Secure Sockets Layer (SSL) client is supported, SSL server functionality is *not* enabled.
 * Database query transforms are not supported, i.e. it is not possible to update a DICOM dataset based on a database query.

-Issues directly related to using *fo-dicom* in Windows Store applications can sufficiently be reported [here](https://github.com/cureos/fo-dicom/issues).
+Issues directly related to using *fo-dicom* in Windows Store applications can be reported [here](https://github.com/cureos/fo-dicom/issues).
-General *fo-dicom* issues are best reported to the parent repository [Issues page](https://github.com/rcd/fo-dicom/issues).
+General *fo-dicom* issues should be reported to the parent repository [Issues page](https://github.com/rcd/fo-dicom/issues).

 # Fellow Oak DICOM for .NET